 Are you ready to turn it on?
 Let’s go!

-Presentations and workshops are targeted at teachers or trainers working in the Greater Toronto Area, and Southern or Eastern Ontario.
+Presentations and workshops are targeted at teachers or trainers in Canada and abroad.

 Presentation: Turn It On (Part One, Part Two)Creating Digital Capability in the Classroom / Tips for Teachers Working with Digital Media

 Mike shares observations and tips about getting the most out of the typical classroom technology available to teachers.
 Topics include: computer labs, TVs and projectors, wifi networks, PCs and Macs, and Android and iOS devices.
 Learn to maximize the potential of tools you already have in your classroom or what BYOD (or “bring your own device”) means for your teaching.
 Supercharge your classroom tech knowledge and win over your gadget savvy students.

 Any teacher or trainer should make the best of use of the tools they have, and have an idea of what tools might improve their admin or teaching processes.